Breaking a Nursing Employment Contract – What’s the Big Deal!?

-Canceling a contract, what’s the big fuss?
-Is it really that big of a deal if you back out?
-When you look at the big picture, you’ll soon understand how detrimental canceling a contract can be.
+What’s the big fuss if you back out of a contract last minute?
+When you look at the big picture, you’ll soon understand how detrimental canceling a nursing contract can be.

-There are many people working behind the scenes to get you ready for your next contract.
-In order to fully understand the impact, let’s walk through the process and how it effects those involved.
+You may not know but there are many people working behind the scenes to get you ready for your next nursing contract.
+In order to fully understand the impact, let’s walk through the process and how it affects those involved.

 - You no longer have the contract you planned on.